-- Select Add Media Interface and enter details in the pop-up menu. - In the Name field enter a descriptive name for the internal media interface. - For Media IP, select the internal media interface IP address defined in Section 7.3. - Select RTP port ranges for the media path with the enterprise end-points.
+- Select Add Media Interface and enter details in the pop-up menu. - In the Name field enter a descriptive name for the internal media interface. - For Media IP, select the internal media interface IP address defined in Section 7.3. - Select Port Range for the media path with the enterprise end-points.